Financial Management in the U.S. Small for-profit Companies

 Budgets (Financial Forecasting)

 Usually, each month (after you’ve done trial balancing — more on that later), you’ll update your budget report to include actual revenue and expenses.
 Then you can compare your planned revenue and expenses to your actual revenue and expenses.
-This will give you a good idea whether your operating according to plan or not, including where you need to cut down on expenses and build up on revenue.
+This will give you a good idea of whether you operating according to plan or not, including where you need to cut down on expenses and build upon revenue.

 Usually, once a month, you’ll do trial balances.
 This activity usually starts by totaling the entries from the journal(s) into a general ledger.
 (As your business grows, you may use other types of ledgers, too, for example for equipment, payroll, etc.) When using double-entry accounting, you’ll add up totals on both sides of the ledger to make sure that total debits equal total credits.